-- The Board of Trustees will, after consultation with the Advisory Council and with the approval of the State Financial Review Commission, approve all bond issuances. - 2.
+- The Board of Trustees will, after consultation with the Local Advisory Council and with the approval of the State Financial Review Commission, approve all bond issuances by resolution. - 2.
 The Board of Trustees will approve contracts for bond counsel, financial advisors, and bond underwriters. - 3.
-The Board of Trustees will approve the method of sale and parameters for each bond issuance. - 4.
-The Board of Trustees will, after consultation with the Advisory Council, approve the issuance of all other financial instruments. - 5.
-The Executive Director will manage the debt and other financial instruments issuance processes.
+The Board of Trustees will approve the method of sale and parameters for each bond issuance by resolution. - 4.
+The Board of Trustees will, after consultation with the Local Advisory Council, approve the issuance of all other financial instruments. - 5.
+The Executive Director will manage the debt and other financial instruments issuance processes. - 6.
+All approvals by the Board of Trustees will be in a public meeting compliant with Utah's Open and Public Meetings Act (OPMA).